geothachankary/airport-explorer-book/basic/configuration/working-with-configuration.md

 }
 ```

 Notice that we specified a `MapboxAccessToken` property on the `IndexModel` class in which we store the value we read from the configuration.
-We can now read the property directly from our page model.
+We can now use the property directly from our page model.
 Update the `Index.cshtml` as follows:

 ```html
 @page